hibiya-wav/discord-compiler-bot/README.md

 If you wish for your compilation to return in your DM's, use `.!compile` instead of `!compile`.
 You can also verify the available languages for compilation with this bot using `?compile`.
 To recieve the language options in your DM's, use `.?Compile`

 Sidenote: Please ensure that your Java class is named "Main" and declared as public when compiling in Java.
+When recieving an error from your code when compiling using the bot, your code will be addressed as `code.<language-format>` unless it is Java (`Main.java`).

 ## Hosting
 If you want to host this bot on your own local machine or server, follow these steps: